-There were no material changes in the first three six months of 2024 to the information provided under the heading "Critical Accounting Estimates" included in our Annual Report on Form 10-K for the year ended December 31, 2023.
+There In the first nine months of 2024, there were no material changes in the first six months of 2024 to the information provided under the heading "Critical Accounting Estimates" included in our Annual Report on Form 10-K for the year ended December 31, 2023.
 For more information regarding our accounting policies, please refer to Note 2, "Significant Accounting Policies" to the accompanying unaudited consolidated financial statements.